HIPAA Compliance Checklist for 2025

 Resellers earn a profit and often add value through setup, support, and expert guidance.
 However, they’ll also need to handle customer service and help clients use the software effectively.

-To make things easier, tools like CloudEagle.ai offer outsourced procurement services and expert negotiation to help you get the best software deals.
+To make things easier, tools like CloudEagle.ai offer managed software sourcing services and expert negotiation to help you get the best software deals.

 TL;DR